hwc2021/GSAT/README.md

 An effective graph-based toolkit to assembly plant organelle genomes into simple and accurate master graphs, consisting of many graph-based tools for processing the genome assembly results and high throughout sequencing data.

+## GSAT v1.60 Changelog

+GSAT has been updated to version 1.60.
+This release introduces several key improvements:
+- New Features:​ Major new functionalities including `graphClip`, `graphMatrix`, and `graphMerge`.
+- New Module:​ The `pathCorr` module, now integrated within the existing `graphSimplify` function and `graphSimplification` pipeline.
+- Performance Enhancements:​ The `graphCorr` function and `graphCorrection` pipeline have been optimized with multi-threading support, drastically improving run speed and optimizing memory consumption.
+- Bug Fixes:​ Resolution of various issues for improved stability.

 ## Installation

 Just download the file and uncompress it to where you want to install in.
 The executable file `gsat` could be found in the `bin` directory.